ArashDoDo2/Geofeed-Manager/CPANEL_DEPLOYMENT.md

-# cPanel Deployment Guide
+# cPanel Deployment Guide (No SSH)

+This guide assumes you only have access to cPanel File Manager and the **Setup Node.js App** interface.

 ## Requirements

 - cPanel with Node.js support (Node.js 22 LTS or newer)
-- SSH access recommended
 - Domain or subdomain for `/geo`

-## Build Locally
+## 1) Build Locally

 ```bash
 npm install
 npm run build
 ```

-## Upload to Server
+## 2) Upload to Server (File Manager)

-Upload these folders/files to your app root:
+Upload these folders/files into your application root:

 - `.next/standalone`
 - `.next/static`